 Most affiliate platforms will help by providing CSV exports of the payments data, but leave you to upload all of the relevant data (payment date + W9/W8 data) into a 3rd party software of your choice, or manually prepare the forms.

-Because Refersion with the Payment Rails integration keeps track of both the payments data and collects the W9/W8 data, you will be able to generate and electronically send all of the tax forms with a few button clicks.
+Because Refersion with the Trolley integration keeps track of both the payments data and collects the W9/W8 data, you will be able to generate and electronically send all of the tax forms with a few button clicks.